Things appear to be looking up for Morgan Stanley (MS)

 Morgan Stanley (MS) Insider Activity

 A total of 55 insider transactions have happened at Morgan Stanley (MS) in the last six months, with sales accounting for 31 and purchases happening 24 times.
-The most recent transaction is an insider sale by Hotsuki Keishi, the company’s Chief Risk Officer.
-SEC filings show that Hotsuki Keishi sold 22,746 shares of the company’s common stock on Feb 16 at a price of $76.25 per share for a total of $1.73 million.
-Following the sale, the insider now owns 0.26 million shares.
+The most recent transaction is an insider sale by SIMKOWITZ DANIEL A, the company’s Head of Investment Management.
+SEC filings show that SIMKOWITZ DANIEL A sold 73,162 shares of the company’s common stock on Apr 19 at a price of $80.06 per share for a total of $5.86 million.
+Following the sale, the insider now owns 0.27 million shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.